Edge-Computing-Embedded-Platform/ecep_server/README.md

 # Edge-computing-embedded-platform
 Project aims at providing a common platform for edge computing applications such as video analytics, smart city and so on.
-Install this on a server, to access the user dashboard and manage the end devices
+Deploy a webserver and launch user dashboard through this repo.

 ###Hardware Requirements:
 A server which never turns off.
 (Ex.
 AWS)

 ###Software Requirements:
 **Server:**